avaliani/webapp-snapshot-java/README.md

       <version>1.0</version>
     </dependency>

-[3] Mdoify your web.xml (you will probably want to add this filter prior to all other filters)
+[3] Modify your web.xml (you will probably want to add this filter prior to all other filters)

     <filter>
         <filter-name>SeoFilter</filter-name>